Hawkins-Tom/ALEA_validation/README.md

 # ALEA_validation
-Repository for experiment and analysis code for the Alea eye-tracker validation experiment.
+Repository for the experiment and analysis code for the Alea eye-tracker validation experiment.